bananu7/ktmtps/README.md

 I also tried to generate pulses of exactly 2us; that turned out to be quite straighforward using the ATmega's Timer capabilities.
 The code showcasing that use is in `programmer/code/atmega328p_2u_pulse`.

 An important realization I had was that the PROG timings aren't actually that crucial; it's the CLK timings that matter.
 At first I thought that I'll need to drive the HV line with that accuracy, but I can split the problem up.
-The PROG line needs to be driven consistently and with too many transients (check) and the CLK line needs to generate exact 2us pulses (check).
+The PROG line needs to be driven consistently and with not too many transients (check) and the CLK line needs to generate exact 2us pulses (check).
 I think I have all parts of the puzzle now, what's left now is to integrate them together.

 I've also just realized that since I connected the transistors to both PWM pins of the tiny pinout, I have none left for driving the CLK clock precisely.
 Uh.
 I'll need to figure something out.